OzanGenc/CocktailAnalysis/README.md

 This dataset contains 600+ cocktails with ingredients, recipes, location, name of bartenders, etc.

 2) [TheCocktailDB](https://www.thecocktaildb.com/)
 500+ cocktails with the ingredients and recipes were streamed using their API.
+Details of the streaming can be found on jupyter notebook CocktailDbStreaming.ipynb

+These two datasets were merged and we obtained a dataset with 1093 unique cocktails and their ingredients and recipes.

-## Analysis
+## Recommendation System
-Something
+The system makes recommendations based on similarities of the ingredients.
+All cocktails' ingrediendts are vectorized using Tfidf technique.
+Cosine similarities of vectorized ingredients are calculated to find the similarities of the cocktails.
+If user gives name of a cocktail that is present in our database;
+The cocktails with the highest similarity values to given cocktail are recommended to the user with corresponding ingredients and recipes.
+If user gives name of the ingredients;
+The given ingredients are vectorized using the same vectorizer and cosine similarities between vectorized input ingredients and cocktails ingredients are calculated.
+The cocktails with the highest similarity values are recommended to user.